AliceO2Group/WebUi/Control/README.md

 * `qcPath` - Prefix for KV Store for quality-control's configuration
 * `kVPrefix` - Name of the Consul cluster used by AliceO2

-### Kafka
+### Notification service
-Use of a Kafka instance is optional.
-It is being used for prompting and receiving notifications, see more in [Kafka connector - Notification](../Framework/docs/guide/kafka.md) framework guide.
+Use of a Notification service is optional.
+It is being used for prompting and receiving notifications from global Notification Service, see more in [Notification service](../Framework/docs/guide/notification.md.md) framework guide.

 ### InfoLogger GUI
 Use of InfoLogger GUI instance is optional.
 Configuration details about it are being used only for building URLs to help the user navigate the logs of its actions.